MicrosoftDocs/azure-dev-docs/articles/ai/includes/evaluations-procedure.md

     The `overrides` object contains any configuration settings needed for the application.
 Each application defines its' own set of settings properties.

-1. Use the following table to understand the meaning of the settings properties used for the evaluation application.
+1. Use the following table to understand the meaning of the settings properties used for the **evaluation app**.

     |Settings Property|Description|
     |---|---|
     |semantic_ranker|Use [semantic ranker](/azure/search/semantic-search-overview#what-is-semantic-search), a model that reranks search results based on semantic similarity to the user's query.|
     |prompt_template|Overrides the prompt used to generate the answer based on the question and search results.|

 1. Change the `target_url` to the URI value of your **chat app**, which you gathered in the [prerequisites](#prerequisites) section.
-The chat app must conform to the chat protocol.
+The **chat app** must conform to the **chat protocol**.
 The URI has the following format `https://CHAT-APP-URL/chat`.
 Make sure the protocol and the `chat` route are part of the URI.

 ## Generate sample data

 In order to evaluate new answers, they must be compared to a "ground truth" answer, which is the ideal answer for a particular question.
-Generate questions and answers from documents stored in Azure AI Search for the **chat app**.
+Generate questions and answers from documents stored in **Azure AI Search** for the **chat app**.

 1. Copy the `example_input` folder into a new folder named`my_input`.